Abstract

 What exactly does communicative stitching entail?
 Returning to the two colleagues discussing their work over lunch, a number of social contexts (or “things” in the sense of Abbott) might play a role at the same time:

-- At the same time, they are part of a
+- At the same time, they are part of a formal organization: their company.
+Maybe they discuss the impact of past decisions and prepare future decisions.

-- In addition to these three kinds of contexts (encounters, formal organization, the economic subsystem), the
+- In addition to these three kinds of contexts (encounters, formal organization, the economic subsystem), the identities of the actors involved are relevant in communication (over and above their formal organizational roles and their faces in the encounter), and they might change as a result of it.

 In stitching, all of these different social and cultural structures can be involved in communicative processes.
 Multiple structures leave their imprint on the same communicative events.
 This sometimes makes for quite complicated, even awkward, communication, as in the interview between Carbonero and Casillas.
-Communication is simpler and more straightforward with different audiences kept separate (colleagues, girlfriend, TV audience; Goffman [1959] 1990:137
+Communication is simpler and more straightforward with different audiences kept separate (colleagues, girlfriend, TV audience; Goffman [1959] 1990:137ff).

 Once we look for it, such multiple referencing and processing of social contexts becomes so pervasive that White may be correct: communication in the sense of Luhmann is a special kind of social event.
 Quite rarely, if ever, are social events produced by and relevant only in one social context, as Luhmann seems to assume.
 Most communication is coproduced by, or references, multiple contexts.
 As a result, these cannot really be regarded as self-referential in their operations, because any communicative event would be the operation of multiple contexts at once, picking up on what was said and done in them at the same time.